htvekov/hasp-docs/docs/getting-started.md

 !!! warning ""
     It is *not* recommended to use D4 for backlight control because it is already in use for PSram on the ESP32-Wrover.
+    The D1-mini has D4 connected to on-board LED and boot fails if pulled LOW

 ### Compatible ESP boards